The Invasion Of Poland

 For a few days was a free man, living life on the run.

-As if the German invasion was not bad enough, 2 weeks later on we were invaded from the East in the Kresy region by the Russians.
+As if the German invasion was not bad enough, on 17th September 1939 we were invaded from the East in the Kresy region by the Russians.
 At the time we did not know it, the Russians simply came into Poland in their droves, they were friendly to us and gave us no cause for concern.

 They told us they were there to help us fight the Germans, well we welcomed this Red Army with open arms.
 Civilians everywhere put signs up saying "Welcome" in Russian.
 Locals were hoping and counting on the Red Army to save them and liberate them from the Germans.